As the name would suggest, the Sunshine Hotel is a bright and sunny hotel in Matemwe.

 Ideal length of stay: We would recommend a stay of at least three nights.

-Directions: It takes around 35 minutes to fly to Zanzibar from Dar es Salaam, and then it's a further one hour by car to the Sunshine Hotel.
+Directions: It takes around 35 minutes to fly to Zanzibar from Dar es Salaam, then it’s a further hour by road to the Sunshine Hotel.

 Food & drink

-Food quality: Breakfast is served from 7.30am until 10am and consists of a choice of bread, fruit, jams and spreads, tea, coffee, juices as well as a hot option.
+Food quality: A buffet breakfast is served from 7.30am until 10.00am and consists of a choice of bread, fruit, jams and spreads, as well as a hot option, with tea, coffee and juices to drink.

-Lunch is served from 12.30 until 3pm and tends to be light, fresh meals such as pasta, sandwiches and snacks.
+Lunch, served from 12.30pm until 3.00pm, tends to focus on light, fresh meals such as pasta, sandwiches and snacks, from an à la carte menu.

-Dinner is served from 6.30 until 9pm and has a choice of various hot dishes such as fish, seafood, curries and samosas.
-There's even a Swahili Style banana for you to try.
-On top of this there are chef's specials that change daily.
+At dinner, served from 6.30pm to 9.00pm, there is a choice of various hot dishes such as fish, seafood, curries and samosas, as well as chef’s specials that change daily.
+There’s even a Swahili-style banana for you to try.

 Dining style: Individual Tables